origamisaturn/KAGP/README.md

 Running in KSP requires the KRPC modification [LINK] to be installed in KSP.
 [config inputs](inputs.md)
 ## Example
-Invoke the program with the `gcherry` command.
+Invoke the program with the `kagp` command.
 There are two subcommands:
-`gcherry run` and `gcherry plotlog`.
+`kagp run` and `kagp plotlog`.

-`gcherry run` takes the path to yaml file(s) as input, and runs the guidance algorithm on either an internal integrator, or on a KSP spacecraft through a KRPC server.
+`kagp run` takes the path to yaml file(s) as input, and runs the guidance algorithm on either an internal integrator, or on a KSP spacecraft through a KRPC server.
 An invocation using the lunar ascent example is:
 ```
-    gcherry run examples/ascent_lem.yaml examples/integrator_lunar_ascent.yaml
+    kagp run examples/ascent_lem.yaml examples/integrator_lunar_ascent.yaml
 ```
 Separating the spacecraft config file from the guidance config file, as is done in the example, allows swapping out different ascent vehicles for the same guidance path.